liquidz00/Patcher/docs/user/prereqs.md

 - **Python 3.10 or Higher**: Make sure Python is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
 - **Access to a Jamf Pro Instance**: You need an instance of Jamf Pro with administrator privileges to perform setup tasks.

-:::{important}
+:::{versionadded} 1.3.5
-**For versions 1.3.4 and later**: Patcher can automatically handle the creation of API clients and roles, provided [SSO is not used for Jamf Pro accounts](https://developer.jamf.com/jamf-pro/docs/jamf-pro-api-overview#authentication-and-authorization).
+Patcher can automatically handle the creation of API clients and roles, provided [SSO is not used for Jamf Pro accounts](https://developer.jamf.com/jamf-pro/docs/jamf-pro-api-overview#authentication-and-authorization).
 If SSO is used, you can either manually create an API Role & Client, *or* you can create a standard user account with admin privileges to pass to the setup assistant.
 :::

 ## Handling SSO in Jamf Pro